-Start by going to the TSA Alien Flight Student Program web site.
+Start by going to the TSA Flight Training Security Program web site.
 Select the “Create New Student Account” link.
 You will be asked to enter all of your immigration and historical address information.
 You will need to either scan and upload your documents, or fax them in.
-Be very careful during data entry, as a single typo on the wrong field can cause your application to be rejected.
+Be very careful during data entry, as a single typo on the wrong field can cause your application to be rejected or delayed.

 There are a few fields that may not be obvious.
 Here’s the recommended selections for each: Student ID: if you have already joined AACIT, enter your five character club ID; otherwise, leave it blank.